Best practices for mitigating call transfer risk

 TCPA liability

 The Telephone Consumer Protection Act (TCPA) has forced everyone remotely associated with the lead acquisition waters to tread carefully.
-Perhaps none more so than call centers that frequently employ the usage of an Automatic Telephone Dialing System (ATDS).
+Perhaps none more so than call centers that frequently employ the use of an Automatic Telephone Dialing System (ATDS).

-Source: JDSupra
+Source: CompliancePoint

 An ATDS allows companies to contact roughly 1,000 people every hour and if the proper measures are not taken with every call when using an ATDS, your company could be exposed to TCPA litigation.